CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 * User data never leaves the EU (no transfer, no storage outside the EU).

 \
-To illustrate this approach, some of the models we evaluate or integrate are provided by European players such as **Mistral**, when they meet the same high standards.
+To illustrate this approach, some of the models we evaluate or integrate may be provided by European players such as **Mistral**, when they meet the same high standards.
+However, the determining criterion remains EU hosting and compliance with our security and regulatory requirements, regardless of the provider’s origin.

 ***